The Messenger of His Face and How Torah was Given to Israel

 In all their affliction He was afflicted, and the angel of His presence saved them; in His love and in His pity, He redeemed them; and He bore them, and carried them all the days of old.
 (Isa 63:9 JPS)

 Here “His presence” is not to be taken in the sense of “the angel who sees His presence”, since all “angels see Him (Job 1), but as “the Angel who is His Face, or in whom His Face is manifested”.
-The He that follows immediately after that phrase does not point back to the Angel of His presence, but to YHVH, who reveals Himself through him.
-And although the angel is regarded as a distinct being from YHVH, he is also regarded as one that is completely hidden before Him, whose name is in him.
+The “He” that follows immediately after that phrase does not point back to the Angel of His presence, but to YHVH, who reveals Himself through him.
+And although this angel is regarded as a distinct being from YHVH, he is also regarded as one who is completely hidden before Him, whose name is in him.

-Note: it is the improper translation of the Hebrew word mal’ach (a messenger) as “angel” that has brought the confusion that the Messenger of His Face is one of the “angels” (like Michael and Gavriel) YHVH created on the second day of the creation week.
-Mal’ach is someone who does business for someone else; mal’ach could be “an angel”, Elohim Himself, or even a human.
+Note: It is the improper translation of the Hebrew word mal’ach (a messenger) as “angel” that has brought the confusion that the Messenger of His Face is one of the “angels” (like Michael and Gavriel) YHVH created on the second day of the creation week.
+The Hebrew mal’ach is someone who does business for someone else; mal’ach could be “an angel”, or a human.
 In the Scripture, the Messenger of His Face is seen as pre-existing through whom everything came into being.
 This we studied in the article “The Transcendent Son Hidden in Elohim“.

 If Your Face is not going, do not lead us up from here.
 (Exo 33:15)

-The other witness we find is in nowhere else, but in the Apostolic Writings, Apostle Stephanos’ speech before the council of the Pharisees.
+The other witness we find is in nowhere else, but in the Apostolic Writings, namely, Apostle Stephanos’ speech before the council of the Pharisees.
+We read,

-We further read in Acts that this was the same Messenger who appeared to Mosheh in the burning bush, who led Israel out of Egypt,
+We also read in Acts that this was the same Messenger who appeared to Mosheh in the burning bush and who led Israel out of Egypt,

 This Mosheh whom they had refused, saying, “Who made you a ruler and a judge?” this one Elohim sent to be a ruler and a deliverer by the hand of the Messenger who appeared to him in the bush.
 This one led them out, after he had done wonders and signs in the land of Egypt, and in the Red Sea, and in the wilderness forty years.
 (Act 7:35-36)

-Another hint we are given as we read further,
+We are given another hint, as we read further,

 … who received the Torah as it was ordained by messengers but did not watch over it.
 (Act 7:53)